nikodemus/foolang/docs/bibliography.md

   by Nathanael Schärli, Stéphane Ducasse, Oscar Nierstrasz, and Andrew P. Black.
   _Foolang interfaces are modeled after this paper, and the missing parts are probably going to happen in due time._

+- 2004 - [Mirrors: Design Principles for Meta-level Facilities of Object-Oriented Programming Languages](https://bracha.org/mirrors.pdf) by Gilad Bracha and David Ungar. _Foolang does not yet support reflection, but when it does it will be use a mirror-based design._